EndPointCorp/end-point-blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos.md

 ### Deploy the first application on Kubernetes

 We are going to deploy the same official latest nginx images at Kubernetes.
-Execute the following commands:
+Execute the following command:

 ```sh
 kubectl run mynginx --image=nginx:latest
 ```

-Execute the following commands to check on the application.
+Execute the following command to check on the application.
 Its status should be `Running`.
 On a slow machine this will take some time and we might need to do this multiple times.

 ```sh
 kubectl get pod